15 Incredible Things to Do in Islamorada, Florida (in 2026!)

 After walking along 8-foot-high quarry walls and viewing preserved samples of quarry machinery, you can take a break at the nearby picnic tables.

-6. Enjoy Seafood at Chef Michael’s
+6. Enjoy fresh seafood at Chef Michael’s.

 Indulge your taste buds with all of the culinary goodies at Chef Michael’s.
 This is an upscale restaurant with a laid-back vibe that will treat you to delicious fresh-caught seafood and modern American dishes.